jotform/jotform-api-nodejs/README.md

 ### Compatibility

-Your project needs to use Node.js 18 or later.
+Your project needs to use Node.js 18.0.0 or later.

+You may be able to use it with Node.js 17.5.0, provided that you use `--experimental-global-fetch` flag.

 ### Installation